Q&A about the Max Weber Program

 • self-nomination

-The last four access routes are only open after your study has started.
+The last four access routes are only open after you have started your studies.

 Close All